-Slash revealed in his 2007 New York Times Bestselling memoirs Slash that Axl Rose and David Bowie once came to blows over a girl.
-Not just any girl but Erin Everly, the daughter of Don Everly of The Everly Brothers.
+Back in 2007 Slash revealed in his memoirs that Axl Rose and David Bowie once came to blows over a girl, not just any girl but Erin Everly, the daughter of Don Everly of The Everly Brothers.
 It was a rock ‘n’ roll soap opera episode we just had to show you.

-David Bowie may not necessarily be the first person you think of when you think rock lothario.
-But, to put it mildly, if you were to write of The Thin White Duke then the chances are he’d be off with your girlfriend quicker than a fat drunk guy and a free kebab.
-The legendary Bowie became infamous for pinching the girlfriends of his contemporaries and often found himself on the end of an ear-bashing from one star or another upset that their girl was keeping their eyes on Bowie.
+David Bowie may not necessarily be the first person you think of when you think rock lothario but, to put it mildly, if you were to write of The Thin White Duke then the chances are he’d be off with your girlfriend quicker than a fat drunk guy and a free kebab.
+The legendary Bowie became infamous for pinching the girlfriends of his contemporaries and often found himself on the end of an ear-bashing from one star or another.

-Guns ‘N’ Roses in 1989 were in the middle of the deepening road of fame and were warming up for The Rolling Stones at their favourite aunt The Cathouse.
-With Bowie and Slash’s mother Hudson in attendance, sitting in the front row no less, when Axl started to throw some nasty insults at him.
-Bowie stood up and left mid-way through Guns’ set.
-Ola didn’t understand any of it until Slash told her later that Axl was angry at Bowie for allegedly hitting on his girlfriend Erin Everly.
+In 1989, when Guns ‘N’ Roses were well and truly on their road to major, the band were announced as the warm up for act for The Rolling Stones at their favourite haunt The Cathouse.
+With Bowie and Slash’s mother Hudson in attendance, sitting in the front row no less, Axl started to throw some nasty insults in his direction.
+The story has it that Bowie then stood up and left mid-way through Guns’ set.
+Furthermore, Ola didn’t understand any of it until Slash told her later that Axl was angry at Bowie for allegedly hitting on his girlfriend Erin Everly.

-Prior to the gig though there was a shoot for the Guns ‘N’ Roses video ‘It’s So Easy’ (which only saw the light of day last year) which Bowie had rocked up to very drunk.
+Prior to the gig, there was a shoot for the Guns ‘N’ Roses video ‘It’s So Easy’ (which only saw the light of day last year) which Bowie had rocked up to very drunk.
 The video featured Everly in leather bondage gear, handcuffs, with a ball-gag in her mouth.
-According to the owner of The Cathouse Rachtman, when Axl caught wind of Bowie sizing up Everly, he lost it, and the two threw punches, culminating in Axl chasing Bowie screaming “I’m gonna kill you, TIN MAN.”
+According to the owner of The Cathouse, which is sourced in an old Kerrang article, when Axl caught wind of Bowie sizing up Everly, he lost it, and the two threw punches, culminating in Axl chasing Bowie screaming: “I’m gonna kill you, TIN MAN,” according to reports.